NoxiousChain/MinecraftServerAutoInstall/README.md

    Once it says setup complete, the server files are offically setup with a run.bat file avaliable in the folder to start your server:

    ![Image 3](./images/Screenshot%202025-01-15%20204321.png)

+10. **Finished**
+   A Minecraft Server folder will have been created on your desktop.